cyberus-technology/hedron/docs/user-documentation/syscall-reference.md

 This section describes the initial state of a vCPU:

 - **VMX-preemption timer value**.
 Set to the maximum value.
 - **Pin-Based VM-Execution Controls**.
-The following controls are enabled by default and cannot be disabled by the VMM:
+The following controls are set as follows and cannot be altered by the VMM:
-    - External-interrupt exiting
+    - External-interrupt exiting (enabled for non-passthrough parent PDs, otherwise disabled)
     - NMI exiting
     - Virtual NMIs
     - Activate VMX-preemption timer
 - **Processor-Based VM-Execution Controls**.
-The following controls are enabled by default and cannot be disabled by the VMM:
+The following controls are set as follows and cannot be disabled by the VMM, but controls that are disabled by default can be enabled:
-    - HLT exiting
+    - HLT exiting (enabled for non-passthrough parent PDs, otherwise disabled)
     - Unconditional I/O exiting
     - Activate secondary controls
     - Enable VPID (if available and not disabled using the `novpid` command-line